ogzhncyln/UnityRLBridge/README.md

 string agent_name = agent_behavior.agent_name;
 ```

 On the Python side, the `behavior_name` component is located under the Bridge class.
-For agents with the corresponding `behavior_name` component on the Python side, their `agent_name` components are stored as a list under the `agent_name` attribute under the Bridge class.
+For agents with the corresponding `behavior_name` component on the Python side, their `agent_names` components are stored as a list under the `agent_names` attribute under the Bridge class.
 ```
 behavior_name = bridge.behavior_name
 agent_name = bridge.agent_names[agent_index]